Ebuube/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 * You must use `console.log(...)` to print all output
 * You are not allowed to use `var`
 * You are not allowed to use `length`

+## 4. Create a sentence

+Write a script that prints two arguments passed to it, in the following format: “ is ”

+* You must use `console.log(...)` to print all output
+* You are not allowed to use `var`